AbstractMenus/Docs/general/menu_structure.rst

 	  }
 	]

-The menu above will refres every 2 seconds.
+The menu above will be refreshed every 2 seconds.
 Along with this, the item that display the number of players on the server will be refreshed along with the placeholder ``%server_players%``.

 In the example above we used the default placeholders.
 More about placeholders you can find on :doc:`placeholders` page.